gregzb/SoftwareGraphicsEngine/README.md

 # Software Graphics Engine
 By: Greg Zborovsky

+## Greg Zborovsky Pd.
+4

+## Implemented Features For Final Project:
+* Proper OBJ/MTL loading
+* Proper Texture Loading
+* Bilinear Filtering
+* Orthographic Camera
+* Normal Mapping
+* Gamma Correction
+* Anti-Aliasing

+## More Details:
+* Proper OBJ/MTL loading
+  * Supports triangles & quadrilaterals, UV texture coordinates, vertex normals, multiple objects, and different texture types
+* Proper Texture Loading
+  * Off by one errors have been eliminated, some code refactoring
+* Bilinear Filtering
+  * When reading from a texture, interpolate between the closest four colors to get an approximate "in-between" color
+* Orthographic Camera & LookAt mode
+  * Previously only had a Perspective Camera, an Orthographic Camera mirrors what we have done in class
+  * LookAt mode allows me to choose a position to point my camera at rather than explicitly use Euler angles
+* Normal Mapping
+  * Based on a texture, offset the direction of the normals of a surface, allows for highly detailed but low-poly surfaces
+* Gamma Correction
+  * Raise input colors to power of 2.2 (gamma), and output to 1/2.2 - Accounts for how humans perceive light
+* Anti-Aliasing
+  * Done using a basic super sampling by rendering to *2w* x *2h* dimensions and scaling down to *w* x *h* using bilinear filtering
+* MDL & Animation were not included, but had animation been included, I would have opted for a keyframe-based system
+* Other existing features include: Offscreen clipping, Per-object transforms, Perspective-Correct Interpolation

 To run the default example *(Warning: Uses around **2GB** of memory)*:
 Extract the resources folder from the zip in the link below: